 Existing volume measures will continue to be monitored and evaluated as outlined in our Widening Participation Strategy and we will incorporate our new OFFA targets into our institutional reporting cycle.
-In addition, care leaver targets are included in the new implementation plan that has been established to replace the Buttle UK monitoring.
+In addition, care leaver targets are included in the new implementation plan.